WalletWasabi/WasabiDoc/docs/why-wasabi/LegalConcern.md

 Another aspect is the possible price negotiations on the client-side.
 If a client finds out that another client is paying less for a service or product, they can demand similar discounts which can result in a downward price pressure in the industry.
-This can ultimately result in companies going out of businesses who cannot adjust to the lower price levels which are below the equilibrium prices.
+This can ultimately result in companies going out of businesses if they cannot adjust to the lower price levels which are below the equilibrium prices.

 ### Competitors